Everyone, if they live long enough, has—or will have—a story to tell about losing their mother.

 The author captures well the emotional upheaval that can accompany end-of-life decisions and care.
 More importantly, her story describes in loving terms the dynamic of differing emotions for family members over time.

-Hospice of Northwest Ohio
+S. Smith, MSSW, Hospice of NW Ohio

 Losing Mom is a beautifully written book for anyone who has cared for a loved one and understands the quiet pain of letting go.

-5-Star Review
+Reader's Favorite, 5-Star Review

 About Peggy